I did not see a Donald Trump presidency coming.

 As for the President-elect himself, I ask: is that the kind of division and fear among your fellow Americans that you want to foment?
 You can stop it.
 If we have any hope of uniting the country, there is only one way: You must be a president who represents ALL Americans.

-Thomas Kennedy is a writing fellow for the Center for Community Change Action.
+Thomas Kennedy is a writing fellow for the Center for Community Change Action and the Deputy Political Director of the Florida Immigrant Coalition Votes.